-Urban Affairs Planning Graduate Programs & Schools
+Urban Affairs & Planning Graduate Programs & Schools in Cincinnati

 If you are ready to review your options for Urban Affairs Planning Program, you can do a search based on Urban Affairs Planning Degree types.
-At the Doctorate level, peruse choices such as a Doctorate Ph.D. in Urban Policy Analysis and Management, or a Doctorate in Urban Planning.
+At the Doctorate level, peruse choices such as a Doctorate Ph.D. in Urban Policy Analysis and Management or a Doctorate in Urban Planning.
 Or, look into Master’s Degree Programs such as a Master of City and Regional Planning, or an MBA/MA in Community Development and Planning.
 If you currently work in the field, or want to deepen your knowledge, check into an Urban Planning Graduate Certificate Program.

 Know that you can refine your search for an Urban Affairs Planning Grad program by location.
 Just click on the city, state, or country you are investigating to find a graduate school near you or around the world!